 - Don’t put the mask around your neck or up on your forehead.

 - Don’t touch the face mask, and, if you do, wash your hands.

 - Untie the strings behind your head or stretch the ear loops.

 - Handle only by the ear loops or ties.

 - Be careful not to touch your eyes, nose, and mouth when removing.

 Students who wish to request a reasonable accommodation to the masking requirement based upon a legally protected status should contact the Office of Student Disability Services.
 Employee requests for reasonable accommodation should be directed to the Office of Human Resources.
 In limited circumstances, the University may also allow exceptions to this policy when wearing a mask is not deemed necessary by the University.
 In such circumstances, the University will clearly communicate the exception to those impacted.

-As stated in the Finance and Administration Plan, until further notice and pursuant to CDC recommendations, in-person University events will remain cancelled until such time as the CDC indicates that the community spread of COVID-19 has decreased to an appropriate level.
+Until further notice and pursuant to CDC recommendations, in-person University events will remain cancelled until such time as the CDC indicates that the community spread of COVID-19 has decreased to an appropriate level.
 This applies to all social gatherings and ceremonies.
 This policy does not apply to classroom instruction.

 Necessary in-person meetings, including interviews, should be limited to no more than 10 people.
 Individuals participating in such meetings will be required to adhere to the CDC guidelines on social distancing, wearing masks and other precautionary measures.
 If the meeting includes food, the food should be boxed.